jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/intro.md

 In this scenario, we will walk through the core components for any MongoDB installation, illustrating possible topologies.

-With these concepts, we will build a connection string to connect into a mongo instance for the first time and then navigate through the internal structure of MongoDB.
+With these concepts, we will build a connection string to connect into a mongo instance for the first time, and then navigate through the internal structure of MongoDB.

 ## Learning Objective